Githelp-support/githelp/README.md

 - **Effortless Support:** Easily schedule, receive payments, and gather reviews for your open source project.
 - **Community Focus:** We believe in the growth of open source.
 Earn a kickback for the support performed with your repo.
 Encourage your repo members to join the platform and get compensated for their support efforts.
+- **Receive Monthly Support Statistics:** Gain insights into user interactions with your service.
+Concentrate your development efforts where it matters most by understanding how users are utilizing your support and where they may be encountering challenges.

 ## Get Started in Minutes

-1. **Create Your Repo Support Page:** Register your repo and create a customized support page in minutes.
+**Create Your Repo Support Page:** Register your repo and create a customized support page in minutes.
 Provide users with information on how to get help, pricing details, and the ability to create support tickets.

-2. **Receive Monthly Support Statistics:** Gain insights into user interactions with your service.
-Concentrate your development efforts where it matters most by understanding how users are utilizing your support and where they may be encountering challenges.

 ## How It Works